Frequently Asked Questions

 Do you offer extended care?

 As a service to the parents of our students enrolled at St. Francis, the school operates a fee-based extended day care program.
-Care is offered to our Pre-Kindergarten students until 3 pm and for our K-8 students until 6 pm.
-It is offered every school day and most early release days.
+Care is offered to our Pre-Kindergarten through 6th grade students until 6 pm.
+It is offered every school day that we are open and most early release days.
 Care is not offered on holidays or teacher in-service days, Christmas vacation, spring break or during the summer.
 Please contact the school office for pricing information and enrollment.
 Our extended care program is certified and inspected by the Early Learning Division of the State of Oregon.

 If I am paying tuition, why am I expected to volunteer?

-The true cost of educating your child is more than our tuition.
-To help close this gap, we offer a variety of volunteer opportunities and require each of our school families to participate in “PIP” (Parent Involvement Policy).
-Parent volunteers can work in the classroom, work on school events or fundraisers, join parent committees, help in the lunchroom, or even help in the Parish.
+The true cost of educating your child is more than $3000 above our tuition.
+To help close this gap, we offer a variety of volunteer opportunities and require each of our school families to participate in PIP (Parent Involvement Policy).
+Parent volunteers can work in the classroom, do year work, work on school events or fundraisers, join parent committees, help in the lunchroom, or even help in the Parish.
 There are many options.
 We believe that strong parental involvement is an important factor in your child’s academic success.
 PIP hours offer an opportunity to meet your children’s teachers, get to know your school and parish community and to play an active role in your child’s education.
 Sharing your time, talents and gifts with the St. Francis community keeps our tuition rates down and our sense of community strong.
-For those unable to volunteer, we offer an opt-out option through a financial contribution.
+For those unable to volunteer, we offer a buy-out option through a financial contribution.